EliaRitzmann/ransom-note-generator/README.md

 Generate an image buffer.

 -text (string): The text to be used in the ransom note.
--options (optional): Options object with properties seed, backgroundColor, and spacing.
+-options (optional): RansomNoteOptions object with properties seed, backgroundColor, and spacing.
 -Returns a Promise resolving to an object with properties imageBuffer, text, and options.

 ```javascript